fluves/pywaterinfo/docs/installation.rst

 ---------------

 Note that for some companies/environments, you may have to add a custom SSL certificate to the certifi repository for the urllib queries to work.
-This is typically the case if you experience “SSL: CERTIFICATE_VERIFY_FAILED” errors.
-There in the utils module, there is a convenient helper routine to do just that (utils.add_ssl_cert).
+This is typically the case if you experience :code:`SSL: CERTIFICATE_VERIFY_FAILED` errors.
+There in the utils module, there is a convenient helper routine to do just that (:func:`~pywaterinfo.utils.add_ssl_cert`).
 Please contact your network administrator / ICT staff to obtain the relevant certificat to use inside your domain to enable the https requests with urllib.